Scottish Football League

 The town; dominated by Dumbarton Castle locally known as The Rock, was the capital of the Kingdom of Strathclyde in the 8th and 9th centuries, and became a Royal Burgh in 1222.
 For the next 600 years, much of the history of the town is reflected in the history of Dumbarton Castle.
 Once described by King Henry Vlll of England as the key to the realm, the Castle saw the departure for France of the six-year old Mary, Queen of Scots.
 The Castle officially remains a Scottish Royal Fortress along with Edinburgh and Stirling, and the reigning monarch, on his or her coronation, comes to the Castle for the ceremony of handing over the keys.

-It was bitterly cold on the railway station after the match and the investment in cups of coffee from the shop downstairs was welcome indeed.
+It was bitterly cold on the railway station after the match and the investment in a cup of coffee from the shop downstairs was welcome indeed.

 No comments: